Deadfish-hk/AcuCount_Imageset/README.md

 Execute the `train_detector` cell to initate the training.
 If you want to monitor the training progress, you can run the tensorboard to check up on the learning losses.

 Type Ctrl+C to terminate the training.
 You may find your inference graph under <code>./tutorial_exps</code> folder.

+### Model Vaildation

+Import the counting function and the logging module, and thus you can perform an out-of-box inference on the validation dataset.

 ## Telegram object_detection bot